GeekAlexis/FastMOT/README.md

             For YOLOv4-tiny, change to [1.05, 1.05]
     ANCHORS: anchors grouped by each yolo layer
     ```
     Note that anchors may not follow the same order in the Darknet cfg file.
-You need to mask out the anchors for each yolo layer using the indices in `mask`.
+You need to mask out the anchors for each yolo layer using the indices in `mask` in Darknet cfg.
-    For tiny and YOLOv3, the anchors are usually flipped.
+    Unlike YOLOv4, the anchors are usually in reverse for tiny and YOLOv3.
 2. Modify `cfg/mot.json`: under `yolo_detector`, set `model` to the added Python class and set `class_ids`
 ### Add custom ReID
 1. Subclass `ReID` like here: https://github.com/GeekAlexis/FastMOT/blob/aa707888e39d59540bb70799c7b97c58851662ee/fastmot/models/reid.py#L51